 - 1. A remedial design program will be implemented to provide the details necessary for the construction, operation, maintenance, and monitoring of the remedial program.
 Green remediation principals and techniques will be implemented to the extent feasible in the design, implementation, and site management of the remedy as per DER-31.
-The major green remediation components are as follows: - Considering the environmental impacts of treatment technologies and remedy stewardship over the long term; - Reducing direct and indirect greenhouse gas and other emissions; - Increasing energy efficiency and minimizing use of non-renewable energy; - Conserving and efficiently managing resources and materials; - Reducing waste, increasing recycling and increasing reuse of materials which would otherwise be considered a waste. - 2.
+The major green remediation components are as follows: - Considering the environmental impacts of treatment technologies and remedy stewardship over the long term; - Reducing direct and indirect greenhouse gas and other emissions; - Increasing energy efficiency and minimizing use of non-renewable energy; - Conserving and efficiently managing resources and materials; - Reducing waste, increasing recycling and increasing reuse of materials which would otherwise be considered a waste.

+DECISION DOCUMENT March 2016 Page 10 2.
 A site cover will be required to allow for commercial use of the site.
 The cover will consist either of the structures such as buildings, pavement, sidewalks comprising the site development or other approved cover in areas where the upper one foot of exposed surface soil will exceed the applicable soil cleanup objectives (SCOs).
 Where cover is required it will be a minimum of one foot thick, meeting the SCOs for cover material as set forth in 6 NYCRR Part 375-6.7(d) for commercial use.
-The cover will be placed over a demarcation layer.
-Any fill material brought to the site will meet the requirements for the identified site use as set forth in 6 NYCRR Part 375-6.7(d). - 3.
-Imposition of an institutional control in the form of an environmental easement is required for the controlled property that:
+The cover will be placed over a demarcation layer, with the upper six inches of the soil of sufficient quality to maintain a vegetation layer.
+Any fill material brought to the site will meet the requirements for the identified site use as set forth in 6 NYCRR Part 375-6.7(d).